MAD9137/f2024/docs/modules/week11/README.md

 - Process and display JSON data
 - Make URL requests and handle the response
-- Use authentication to make a URL request
-- Make a URL request using a RESTful IPA
+- Process JSON returned from a URL request

 ## Assessments Assigned